Hari-nāma Cintāmaṇi – Chapter Seven

 aharaha nāma-saṅkīrtana-rase maji

-“Thus, one should give up śruti–nindā (criticism of the śruti) and day after day, absorb oneself in the rasa of nāma–saṅkīrtana.
+“Thus, one should give up the offence of śruti–nindā (criticism of the śruti) and day after day, absorb oneself in the rasa of nāma–saṅkīrtana.

-“If out of foolishness one engages in criticism of the śruti, one should repent and again offer respects to the śruti.
+“If I foolishly engage in criticism of the śruti, I should repent and again offer respects to the śruti.

 bhāgavata-saha sadā pūjiba yatane